xquery/ml-utils/README.md

 [Apache License v2.0](LICENSE)

 ## Background
 This project was originally an unofficial little prototype to put MarkLogic Management REST API through its paces, to see how easy it would be to leverage.
 As it has grown in usefulness (to me), I thought I would release to wider world.
 All PR's reviewed and appreciated.
+Note to self - write more unit tests!

 Additionally, I wanted to try out using cmake in a non trivial project.
 Using cpack to manage releases makes life easier and the DownloadProject pulling in dependencies for building is a great tool.
-It is sufficient for building cross platform apps though 'Makefile muscle memory' makes it hard to 'get off the fence'.
+Cmake is sufficient for building cross platform apps in spite of my 'Makefile muscle memory'.